 Good for you.
 You like to have a glass of wine after work to unwind, and this person may have her own ritual that works for her.
 You don't need to know what it is and you don't need to start comparing your daily lives.

 5. "You're really missing out."

 If someone doesn't drink, it could be their own choice, or it could be because they have to for health or other personal reasons.
 Don't make non-drinkers who wished their situation was different feel bad about what they're supposedly "missing out on."

 6. "That's so weird!"

-Because we live in a culture where social drinking is a norm, it may seem strange to find out someone doesn't drink, but the truth is around 30 percent of Americans did not drink in the past year, according to the National Institute on Alcohol Abuse and Alcoholism.
+Because we live in a culture where social drinking is a norm, it may seem strange to find out someone doesn't drink, but the truth is that one estimate finds that around 30 percent of Americans don't drink.
 Don't single non-drinkers out by calling their choices weird, strange, or bad because they're anything but.